slavonic/FiraSlav/README.md

 is exactly what we don't want.
 So the fonts are built directly from the FontForge source.
 So you must have Python and FontForge installed.

-To install all the Python tools into a virtualenv, do the following:

-From terminal:
+To build the fonts, run from terminal:

 ```